 Be sure to perform an inspection of all of your home safety devices.
 Replace the batteries in all of the smoke detectors and carbon monoxide monitors and make sure they are working properly.
 If you do not already have a carbon monoxide device, I would recommend getting one for your home.

-Here at Louie’s ACE Home Center, we know how to prepare your home for fall and winter.
+Here at Louie’s ACE Home Center, we know how to complete your fall home maintenance checklist.
 Come on by to pick up anything you may need to get your home ready or to ask any questions you may have.
 Did you know about our Fallon, NV Hardware Store?
 This is where you can rent quality tools, parts, and other hardware for short term use, and purchase the tools and hardware you need from quality national brands you know and trust.
 While hardware is our speciality, we also offer party rentals and key duplication services!
 We also offer a variety of hardware services and support to help you with your next home improvement project.

-We are happy to help and here to serve you, so contact us today!
+We are happy to help and here to serve you, so contact us today and get that fall home maintenance checklist done!

 While it’s too cold to actually start gardening in winter, this is the perfect time to start planning for your spring garden.
 And of course you could simply buy seeds, soil, and other gardening tools right before you decide it’s time to plant.
 However, planning for your spring garden in the winter will help you create the best garden you’ve ever had.
 You’ll be better prepared, better equipped, and more confident in your gardening abilities.
 So, check out some of these helpful tips for planning your spring garden in the middle of winter.